ImSimpy/The-First-Descendant-Asset-Locations/README.md

 # Help
  If you cant find a model or skin just lmk i try to find it for you

-# Future Projects
-Games that i be getting asset names from

- - Black Ops 6

 # Descendants